Meet our CTO Marcin Ziółkowski

 From my experience, the single most important thing is to understand where ‘the wind blows’ in IT.
 Technology changes so often and so rapidly that if we miss the tech train, we quickly end up behind our competition and will suffer from technical debt.

 One of my role models is the CTO of Amazon, Werner Vogels, who once said that they’re trying to build “evolvable systems’.
-That is what we are doing too – and it’s one of the reasons why our banking services are far ahead when it comes to IT.
+That is what we are doing too – and it’s one of the reasons why our financial services are far ahead when it comes to IT.

 Northmill’s IT department works from Poland, while the company’s HQ is located in Stockholm.
 How is that working out on a day-to-day basis?